 Entrepreneurs participating in Accel-VT come from Vermont and around the U.S. and Canada, typically at a startup or seed stage of development.
 Companies with at least two team members, demonstrated market adoption in the form of a pilot or paying customer and some level of investment or grant other than founder capital are encouraged to apply.

 Accel-VT cohort members will be selected based on their ability to use technology to help solve pressing agriculture and food system issues facing society.
-Participants are guided through the world-class VIRAL™ accelerator curriculum, developed by Village Capital, designed to test assumptions, expose and remediate business vulnerabilities, prepare for significant investment, and provide a platform for rapid scale.
+Participants are guided through a program designed by ecosVC to combine their Lens of the Market curriculum with VIRAL™ accelerator modules from Village Capital.
+The program is designed to test assumptions, expose and remediate business vulnerabilities, prepare for investment, and provide a platform for rapid scale.

-The accelerator consists of three separate, four-day, on-site “sprints”, in the Burlington area, with homework and webinars in between.
+The accelerator consists of three separate, four-day, on-site “sprints”, in the Burlington area (at the Ben & Jerry’s Ice Cream administrative office), with homework and webinars in between.
 As a result of our generous sponsors and partners, accommodations and meals will be provided at no cost.
 Cohort members provide their own transportation to and from Vermont for the three on-site sprints.